JamieMagee/jamiemagee.co.uk/content/blog/maintaining-aur-packages-with-renovate.md

     echo "pkgbuild=$(git diff --name-only origin/main origin/${GITHUB_HEAD_REF} "*PKGBUILD" | head -1 | xargs dirname)" >> $GITHUB_ENV
 ```

-But now that I’ve found the package that changed in the Renovate pull request, I can update the files.
+Now I’ve found the package that changed in the Renovate pull request, I can update the files.

 This step in the workflow uses a private GitHub Action that I have in my `aur-packages` repository.
-I’m not going to break it down here, but at its core it runs `updpkgsums`and `makepkg --printsrcinfo > .SRCINFO` with a little extra configuration required to run Arch Linux on GitHub Actions runners.
+I’m not going to break it down here, but at its core it runs `updpkgsums` and `makepkg --printsrcinfo > .SRCINFO` with a little extra configuration required to run Arch Linux on GitHub Actions runners.
 You can [check out the full code on GitHub](https://github.com/JamieMagee/aur-packages/tree/main/.github/actions/aur).

 ```yaml
 - name: Validate package